 A straight jab is the punch used most often in boxing, so it is essential to know how to defend against that punch.
-Joe Frazier advises in his book "Box Like the Pros" to keep both hands up in front of your face at all times to defend yourself.
+Keep both hands up in front of your face at all times to defend yourself.
 In this position, you can block punches without even trying.
 When your opponent throws a jab, your gloves and forearms absorb the impact of the punch.

 Parry a Punch

 In boxing, a parry is an effective way to block a straight punch.
-USA Amateur Boxing coach Alan Lachica says that you can parry a right cross with a small slap of the left glove.
+You can parry a right cross with a small slap of the left glove.
 By doing this, you deflect the opponent’s punch and expose him to a counterpunch.

 Catching a Punch

 This technique is often used to defend against a jab.
-Lachica advises to avoid catching a power punch because of the speed and momentum.
+Avoid catching a power punch because of the speed and momentum.
 To catch a jab, place your right hand in front of your face and “cuff” or “catch” the incoming punch.
 Ensure that your chin is tucked in and that your glove stays close to your face; do not reach out to catch the punch.
 Pivot your back foot to maintain your balance.